scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 }
 ```

 In the code above, we created a new class that has three private properties for tracking the cards in our deck.
-We then added getters to return the values of these properties and we added in public methods to allow us to draw cards, shuffle the deck, and to re-shuffle back in the discard cards back into the draw pile.
+We then added getters to return the values of these properties, and we added in public methods to allow us to: draw cards, shuffle the deck, and to re-shuffle back in the discard cards back into the draw pile.
 For the `shuffleInDiscardPile` method, one of the things in Solitaire is when you add the discard pile of cards back into the draw pile, you don't actually shuffle the cards, instead you just flip the card pile over and start drawing cards again.
 To recreate this, we just loop through pile of cards and add those cards in that order to the draw pile array.
 This is because when we draw cards, we are taking them from end of the array.
 Finally, in the `#createDeck` method, to create the deck of cards, we are looping through each of our card suits, and for each of these we are looping through the values of 1 through 13, and creating a card instance for each of these.

 For the `shuffle` method, this is referring to a utility function that we have not created yet.
 To shuffle the cards, we will use a common algorithm called [Fisher Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle), which is an in place shuffle algorithm.
-At a high level, we loop through the array we want to shuffle in reverse and then choose a random index to switch elements in the array around.
+At a high level, we loop through the array we want to shuffle in reverse, and then choose a random index to switch elements in the array around.
 To create this function, create a new file in the `src/lib` folder called `utils.ts` and add the following code:

 ```typescript
 export function shuffleArray<T>(array: T[]): void {